thandarkhineaye/Research-Pieces/motion_detection_Alarm_System/README.md

 # Making Motion Detection Alarm System with Python
-Learning to uild a motion detection alarm system, which recognizes movement in Python.
+Learning to build a motion detection alarm system, which recognizes movement in Python.
 Open VSCode and create a project titled.
 Then, open the terminal and type the below-listed commands to install the respective libraries.
 ```